performikon/startkit0/memory-bank/systemPatterns.md

 - Shared packages for cross-application code reuse
 - Supabase for database, authentication, RLS, and storage
 - Docker for containerization
+- Centralized environment configuration management using a shared `packages/config` package.

 ## Testing Patterns